meltwater/docker-cleanup/README.md

  * **CLEAN_PERIOD=1800** - Interval in seconds to sleep after completing a cleaning run.
 Defaults to 1800 seconds = 30 minutes.
  * **DELAY_TIME=1800** - Seconds to wait before removing exited containers and unused images.
 Defaults to 1800 seconds = 30 minutes.
  * **KEEP_IMAGES** - List of images to avoid cleaning, e.g. "ubuntu:trusty, ubuntu:latest".
 Defaults to clean all unused images.
+ * **LOOP** - Add the ability to do non-looped cleanups, run it once and exit.
+Options are true, false.
+Defaults to true to run it forever in loops.

 ## Deployment
 The image uses the Docker client to to list and remove containers and images.
 For this reason the Docker client and socket is mapped into the container.